Workplace Transport Risk Assessment FAQs

-Our Workplace Transport Risk Assessment FAQs detail frequently asked questions and tailored answers related to the hazards and risks of workplace transport.
+Our Workplace Transport Risk Assessment FAQs answer common questions related to the hazards and risks of workplace transport.

 There are several common risks when loading/unloading vehicles.
 The most significant include the risk of falling from height e.g. from loading bays, or tail lifts.
 This risk can be coupled with falling objects if a load becomes insecure and falls.
 Being struck by other vehicles is a risk if traffic is not managed appropriately.